Applying Scientific and

 Why Choose Heimer Engineering℠?

-- Heimer Engineering℠ uses only Licensed Professional Engineers to perform pre-purchase inspections.
+- Heimer Engineering℠ uses only Professional Engineers and performs home and building inspections at competitive fees.

 - The Better Business Bureau gives Heimer Engineering℠ an A+ rating.